osmedeus/documentation/src/premium/cloud-setup.md

 osmedeus provider build --rebuild --debug
 ```

-the result of the command will looks like this
+the result of the command should look like this

 ![cloud-setup](/static/premium/create-snapshot.png){ loading=lazy }

-## 4. Now you're ready to go with the config
+## 4. Now you're ready to start the scan

 ![cloud-setup](/static/premium/cloud-scan-start.png){ loading=lazy }